Wuzzy2/update_translations/README.md

 ## bash autocompletion

-When running on linux to install bash_completion for i18n, you can run
+When running on Linux to install `bash_completion` for I18N, you can run

 ```
 mkdir -p ${XDG_DATA_HOME:-$HOME/.local/share}/bash-completion/completions